NickMezacapa/Spinning-3D-Globe-THREE.js/README.md

 ## Build Explanation

 To actually be able to display anything with THREE.js, we need three things: scene, camera and renderer, so that we can render the scene with the camera.
 For the camera, we are using a built in constructor function called `PerspectiveCamera()`.
 This projection mode is designed to mimic the way the human eye sees and is the most common projection mode used for rendering a 3D scene.
-Before we create the camera, we must first define the variables we will use to pass in as the parameters.
+Before we create the camera, we first define the variables we will use to pass in as the parameters.
 See below:
 ```
 Constructor
 PerspectiveCamera( fov : Number, aspect : Number, near : Number, far : Number )